Find out about study periods to make the most of flexible subject options and know how to meet your enrolment requirements.

 If you intend to enrol in more than 50 points in a semester, you should also check whether you are eligible to overload.

 You are only allowed to enrol in 25 points of summer term subjects each year.
-You also need to ensure that there are no timetable clashes.
+You also need to ensure that there are no timetable clashes, and that you have enough time to undertake the subject given your other commitments.
+As a guide, each 12.5 point subjects entails 170 hours of study: see the subject entries in the Handbook for estimated time commitment.

 In addition to standard and non-standard study periods, the University uses half-year periods to determine certain aspects of enrolment and administration.
 This includes your eligibility for enrolment overloading, final subject assessment and study load requirements for student visa holders.